Non-Abelian Chiral 2-Form and M5-Branes: Abelian Chiral 2-Form: Single M5-Brane

 \subsection{3+3 Splitting Formulation}

-Another formulation of chiral 2-form is based on the 3+3 decomposition of spacetime \cite{NPM5}: \bea R^{1,5}=R^{1,2}\times R^3\eea Originally it was invented by studying Bagger-Lambert-Gustavsson (BLG) multiple M2-branes model by promoting Lie 3-algebra into the infinite-dimensional symmetry of volume preserving diffeomorphisms of an internal 3-dimensional space.
-Physically this 3+3 splitting means that the 3-dimensional worldvolume of M2-branes combines with extra 3-dimensional internal space to form a 6-dimensional worldvolume of a single M5-brane that carries the chiral 2-form. \\
+Another formulation of chiral 2-form is based on the 3+3 decomposition of spacetime \bea R^{1,5}=R^{1,2}\times R^3\ . \eea Originally this consideration was motivatied by studying Bagger-Lambert-Gustavsson (BLG) multiple M2-branes model via promoting Lie 3-algebra into the infinite-dimensional symmetry of volume preserving diffeomorphisms of an internal 3-dimensional space.
+Physically this 3+3 splitting means that the 3-dimensional worldvolume of M2-branes can combine with extra 3-dimensional internal space to form a 6-dimensional worldvolume of a single M5-brane that carries the chiral 2-form \cite{NPM5}. \\